Annual Faculty and Staff Holiday Open House scheduled Wednesday

 Harold Todd, director of University Police, said the section of University Avenue

-between West Tornado Drive and SGA Drive will be restricted from 7 a.m. to 1:30 p.m.
+between West Lion Lane and SGA Drive will be restricted from 7 a.m. to 1:30 p.m. that

-that day.
-Local traffic will be allowed to proceed on University Avenue for as long
+day.
+Local traffic will be allowed to proceed on University Avenue for as long as

 Prior to commencement, the University Center parking areas are expected to fill